sammiii09/release-based-workflow/.github/pull_request_template.md

-Title: Release tracker
+﻿Title: Adding pull request for step 6

 Body:
-TL;DR: This branch includes planned version updates for our initial game launch.
+TL;DR: Made a real mess of the branches and accidentally created a second one.

-Planned 🚢 date: TBD
+Planned 🚢 date: 6/20/19

 Features:
-- [ ]
+- TBD

 Bug fixes:
--
+- TBD